 To protect executives, VP Strat usually acts as a filter for the press and as the company’s spokesperson; but it’s entirely possible for the executive or one of his or her representatives (communications director, etc.) to take on this role if you prefer.

-In all cases, it is necessary to proceed to an in-cell validation of messages and language elements It is also important to be prepared beforehand for speaking engagements (media training) and exchanges with journalists, in front of whom it’s important to stay in control (don’t go beyond what you want to say, even if they insist on it).
+In all cases, it’s important to validate the messages and language that can be shared, and to be prepared beforehand for speaking engagements (media training) and exchanges with journalists, in front of whom it’s important to remain in control (don’t go further than you want to say, even if they insist).

 After a crisis, it is important to maintain corporate communications to support your company’s new momentum.